-We make direct contact with God through the Contact Prayer (al-Salat) for redemption of our sins as well as for the growth of our souls that would be used as quantitative data to determine our destination establishing scales on the Day of Judgment (21:47).
+We make direct contact with God through the Contact Prayer (al-Salat) for redemption of our sins as well as for the growth of our souls that would be used as quantitative data to determine our destination establishing scales on a Day of the Judgment (21:47).
 The Contact Prayer came down to us from the time of prophet Ibrahim through practicing of people generation after generation like other religious rites of Islam such as Zakat (Obligatory Charity), Siyaam (Ramadan Fasting) and Hajj (Pilgrimage to Mecca) (4:125, 6:161, 16:123, 22:78).
-However, all aspects of Salat had been perfected incorporating updates and clarification where needed in the Quran.
-It is unfortunate that the different aspects of Salat have been corrupted over the period of time, even adding extra prayers to 5 times prayer a day as decreed for us.
+However, all aspects of Salat had been perfected incorporating updates and clarifications where needed specifying the prayer times in the Quran counting 5 times a day.
+It is unfortunate that the different aspects of Salat have been corrupted over the period of time, even adding extra prayers to the specified prayer times as decreed for us by God (4:103).
 The daily 5 times prayers are named according to the prayer times, which are corrupted with Tarawih during Ramadan, Eidul Fitr (end of Ramadan), Eidul Adha (during Hajj), salatul tawaf (after circling the Ka’ba), salatul Qadr, Tahajjad, Ishrak, Chasht, Istekhar, and many others which are not associated with any times being the solid proofs of corruption while the practices of Tarawih, Eidul Fitr, Eidul Adha, salatul Qadr, salatul tawaf, Tahajjad are very common among the traditional Muslims.